 Huge arch-shaped glass roofs brought light into the lower levels.

-Finally, it was connected to the underground metro station and RER (suburban train).
+It was connected to the underground metro station and RER (suburban train).

 Not only was the Forum ugly, but also soon became a rallying point for young offenders!

-As a result nobody really dared to venture there late at night, and the Forum consequently became a no-go zone!
+As a result, nobody really dared to venture there late at night, and the Forum consequently became a no-go zone!

 The City of Paris therefore invested in an ambitious redevelopment program in order to rehabilitate the area.